FelixFrizzy/WOKIE/README.md

 # Developer Info
 - Enable logging with `python main.py ... --enable-logging`.
 - Run translator services individually for testing: e.g. `python -m modules.primary_translators.modernmt_translator`.
-- Enable Debug mode in .env: Debug=True enables logging and changes the output file name to be more descriptive (and therefore longer), including timestamps.
+- Enable Debug mode in .env: Debug=True also logs INFO events and changes the output file name to be more descriptive (and therefore longer), including timestamps.

 ## How to use own translation services
 You can implement your own translation services under modules/primary_translators and modules/secondary_translators.
 See abstract base class for more info.